Harpies (film): Plot

-Jason is a former cop turned security guard for a local museum who is accidentally transported back in time via an amulet.
+Jason is a former policeman turned museum security guard who is accidentally transported back in time via an amulet.
 He wins the trust of Celestia and her father after he rescues him from a harpy attack, in the process reminding the village priest of the legend of a prodigal figure referenced in ancient scrolls.
 Jason is initially dismissive of the villagers' pleas to help them fight the evil wizard Vorian and end his control over the king Castor, as he would rather return home.
 He tries soliciting help from Vorian, only for this to result in the wizard trying to kill him via the harpies he controls.
 Jason manages to break free with help from the village warriors.

 Jason instructs the villagers on how to create a trebuchet, which they successfully use to invade the castle.
 While the battle ends with the villagers gaining control over the castle, many die and Celestina is captured by Vorian and taken to his mountain hideout.
 Vorian issues a threat to Jason: he will kill Celestina unless Jason brings him the amulet, which matches one that Vorian also possesses.

 The warriors and Jason invade the mountain, during which time Jason discovers that Vorian has thousands of harpy eggs.
-He and the others manage to use the trebuchet to seal up the mountain and Jason destroys the eggs by dousing them with gasoline and then setting them on fire.
+He and the others manage to use the trebuchet to seal up the mountain and Jason destroys the eggs by dousing them with gasoline and setting them on fire.
 In the ensuing chaos Jason, Vorian, Celestia, and the Queen Harpy are transported to the present day.
 Jason is able to send Vorian and the harpy back in time, leaving him and Celestia in the present.
 The film ends with the two exiting the museum as a fellow security guard discovers all of the destruction caused by the final battle.